Vol. 4 / Issue 04 / April 2026USD ($)

 The tier decision turns on three numbers: your FICO score, your balance, and your honest monthly payoff capacity.
 Score determines which tiers are actually available to you.
 Balance determines which tier's math works out.
 Monthly capacity determines whether the required monthly is sustainable inside the intro window.

-For 740+ FICO with $10,000+ balance and $500+ monthly capacity, the long-runway tier (21 months at 5% fee) is the dominant choice.
+For 740+ FICO with $10,000+ balance and $500+ monthly capacity, the long-runway tier (about 21 months / 21 billing cycles at a 3% to 5% fee) is the dominant choice.
 For 700 to 739 FICO with a similar profile, the same tier is still likely available but pre-qualify first.
-The mid-runway tier (18 months at 3% fee) is the fallback if the long-runway is denied.
+The mid-runway tier (18 months at a 3% fee) is the fallback if the long-runway is denied.

 For balances under $5,000 across any score band 670+, the no-fee tier wins on math.
 The fee saving (typically $150 to $250) outweighs the runway saving on small balances.
 Credit-union eligibility makes the no-fee tier cleaner because the post-intro APR is typically 5 to 12 percentage points lower than bank-card tiers.